Supernova772/Two-dimension-Thermal-bowing-of-nonuniform-temperature-steel-beam/README.md

 # Two-dimension-Thermal-bowing-of-nonuniform-temperature-steel-beam
-Python program for calculating the thermal bowing of nonuniform temperature steel beam.
+Python program for calculating the thermal bowing of 1D nonuniform temperature gradient steel beam.